UOSbioinformaticslab/SimBu/README.md

 </p>

 ## Overview
-SimBu provides a reproducible R workflow to:
+RNAgen provides a reproducible R workflow to:
 - simulate bulk RNA-seq from single-cell profiles,
 - inject realistic batch and biological effects, and
 - benchmark common batch-correction methods with quantitative metrics and plots.